Music and Sound Design, MA

 The breadth of the curriculum is such that graduates will be equipped to seek employment in areas as diverse as theatre sound, music production, games, immersive experiences, live sound and acoustic engineering, or further academic study for MPhil and/or PhD.

-While this is a new course, graduates from the School’s existing courses have gone on to work in a range of different jobs in music and sound including: sound editing, sound design, film, composition for film, television, games, media and theatre, spatial audio, music production, VR and interactive media, and experimental sound practices.
+Graduates from the School’s existing courses have gone on to work in a range of different jobs in music and sound including - sound editing, sound design, film composition for film, television, games, media and theatre; spatial audio, music production, VR and interactive media, and experimental sound practices.

 Do you provide employability services?